 - First molars: at the age of 13-19 months

 - Second molars: at the age of 22-24 months

-Teething lasts about a week per tooth, it starts a few days before the first tooth erupts and lasts till a few days after the last tooth has erupted.
+Teething lasts about a week per tooth, it starts a few days before the first tooth erupts and lasts until a few days after the last tooth has erupted.

-Teething is a difficult phase for both the baby and her caregivers, but it is also in important developmental stage.
+Teething is a difficult phase for both the baby and caregivers, but it is also an important developmental stage.
 Being empathetic to the needs of the baby and accepting the phase as a transitory and necessary one goes a long way in soothing any anxiety you may be feeling.